-Common 700,298,616
+Title of Each Class

+Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding

-Preferred 14,366,260
+Common 700,298,616 Preferred 14,366,260

-• of registrant's securities listed on a Stock Exchange?
+13. Are any or all of registrant's securities listed on a Stock Exchange?

-0 No
+Yes No

-• e name of such stock exchange and the classes of securities listed therein:

-PHILIPPINE E STOCK EXCHANGE/ COMMON SHARES
+If yes, state the name of such stock exchange and the classes of securities listed therein: PHILIPPINE STOCK EXCHANGE/ COMMON SHARES

-disclosures, including fina and are disseminated sole warrant and holds no responsibility for the veracity of the facts and representations contained in all corporate ancial reports.
-All data contained herein are prepared and submitted by the disclosing party to the Exchange lely for purposes of information.
-Any questions on the data contained herein should be addressed directly to Officer of the disclosing party.
+The Exchange does not warrant and holds no responsibility for the veracity of the facts and representations contained in all corporate disclosures, including financial reports.
+All data contained herein are prepared and submitted by the disclosing party to the Exchange, and are disseminated solely for purposes of information.
+Any questions on the data contained herein should be addressed directly to the Corporate Information Officer of the disclosing party.

 Prime Media Holdings, Inc. PRIM

-Ρ SE Disclosure Form 17-5 - Information Statement for Annual or Special Stockholders' Meeting References: SRC Rule 20 and Section 17.10 of the Revised Disclosure Rules
+PSE Disclosure Form 17-5 - Information Statement for Annual or Special Stockholders' Meeting References: SRC Rule 20 and Section 17.10 of the Revised Disclosure Rules

 Date of Stockholders' Meeting Dec 3, 2018

 Type (Annual or Special) ANNUAL

 Time 9:30 A.M

 Venue The Metropolitan Club Inc., Estrella corner Amapola Sts., Guadalupe Viejo, Makati City

 Record Date Oct 26, 2018

-n e of Ota ele Transfor De ska

-clusive Dates of Closir nd of Stock Transfer Books
+Inclusive Dates of Closing of Stock Transfer Books

-nclusive Dates of Closir Start Date End date N/A
+Start Date N/A End date N/A

-Start Date

-N/A N/A
+Other Relevant Information

+Amended to attached the updated Certification of Independent Director of Atty.
+Johnny Y. Aruego, Jr. and Mr. Francisco L. Layug III.